phalcon-orphanage/docs/en/reference/tags.rst

 Creating your own helpers
 -------------------------
-You can easily create your own helpers by extending the :doc:`Phalcon\\Tag <../api/Phalcon_Tag>` and implementing your own helper.
+You can easily create your own helpers.
+First, start by creating a new folder within the same directory as your controllers and models.
+Give it a title that is relative to what you are creating.
+For our example here, we can call it "customhelpers".
+Next we will create a new file titled ``MyTags.php`` within this new directory.
+At this point, we have a structure that looks similar to : ``/app/customhelpers/MyTags.php``.
+In ``MyTags.php``, we will extend the :doc:`Phalcon\\Tag <../api/Phalcon_Tag>` and implement your own helper.
 Below is a simple example of a custom helper:

 .. code-block:: php